rokugin/ExtraMapActions/docs/author-guide.md

 ![Screenshot of properties window with action filled out.](screenshots/properties-window-action.png)

-Note: the action value is case-insensitive.
+Note: the action value is case-sensitive.
 ## Extras<span id="extras"></span>
 ### Crane Game Prizes<span id="craneprizes"></span>
 Crane game prizes are mostly hardcoded, however you can use `Data/Movies` to add to or completely overwrite the prize lists.<br>